 Frank was born in Houston and spent most of his life there.
-After graduating from college he was involved in education as a teacher, counselor and administrator.
+After graduating from college, he was involved in education as a teacher, counselor and administrator.
 Along the way, he became a CPA and worked as the controller for an oil-field equipment company.
-What that venture was sold, he went back to teaching and taught computer programming until he retired.
+When that venture was sold, he went back to teaching and taught computer programming until he retired.

 In 1994 he moved to Johnson City and became a St. David’s parishioner.
 Since 2000, he has volunteered doing accounting work at St. David’s, doing accounting for the Holy Grounds, the garage, hospitality, and the Foundation.
 You will see him most Sunday’s singing in the choir.

-He enjoys travel, working in the yard, and has a rather extensive model railroad.
+He enjoys travel, working in the yard, and having a rather extensive model railroad.

-Jenny Campbell, Director of Youth Ministries, moved to Austin from Virginia in August 2016.
-Born and raised all over Virginia, she got her first taste of Texan life when her family moved to Waco in 2008.
-There, she attended Midway High School and spent much of her time working with kids at after school day care and being a mentor through the PALS program at her school.
+Jenny Campbell is a life-long Episcopalian from Virginia.
+At the start of her freshman year of high school, Jenny’s parents began working at Baylor University.
+This move to Waco introduced her to the great state of Texas and St. Paul’s Waco, where she was an acolyte and heavily involved in EYC.
 She moved back to Virginia for college in Charlottesville where she received majors in Studio Art and Spanish from the University of Virginia.
 A long time camper at St. George’s Camp in the Diocese of Virginia, she returned to Shrine Mont for two summers during her college years to serve as a camp counselor.
-While at UVA, Jenny was also an active member of St. Paul’s Episcopal.
+While at UVA, Jenny’s three main focuses were printmaking and painting in Ruffin studio, St. Paul’s Canterbury, and WXTJ student radio.

 Fernando has been a Sexton at St. David’s for almost four years.
 He particularly helps in the kitchen as we seek to maintain clean and beautiful facilities.
 Prior to working at St. David’s, Fernando worked as a Sexton at the Headliners Club in downtown Austin for five years.
 Fernando is from Tampico, Mexico where his two grown sons now live.
 When not at work, Fernando enjoys watching action movies and cooking Mexican food.